xiongquan1230/IETF118-Sidemeeting/Agenda.md

 1, Note well, welcome statements, introduction and agenda bash.
 5mins (Daniel Huang)

-2, QoS & TE for Enhanced DetNet use cases:
+2, Enhanced use cases for scaling networks:

 *Enhanced Use cases and Classification of Applications for  Differentiated Services.
 Presenter: Junfeng Zhao (CAICT).
 10mins